trewknowledge/GDPR/README.md

 ## Changelog

+##### 2.0.4
+* Adding two missing translation strings
+* Removing debug code that I forgot to remove from 2.0.3
+* Adding to audit log when user reconsents.

 ##### 2.0.3
 * Fix third party cookies now showing up in the privacy preferences window or the settings page.